-During the years ended December 31, 2019, 2020 and 2021, we invested in bank deposits and adjustable-rate financial products with original maturities of less than 1 year.
-As of December 31, 2019, 2020 and 2021, our short-term investments amounted to RMB10,806.8 million, RMB12,878.2 million and RMB16,496.3 million, respectively.
+During the years ended December 31, 2020, 2021 and 2022, we invested in bank deposits and adjustable-rate financial products with original maturities of less than 1 year.
+As of December 31, 2020, 2021 and 2022, our short-term investments amounted to RMB12,878.2 million, RMB16,496.3 million and RMB19,279.6 million (US\$2,795.3 million), respectively.
 We are subject to default risk associated with these short-term investments, and we have experienced default on payment by asset managers of certain of our investments.
-For example, the investment of one of our subsidiaries in a financial product experienced default on payment by the financial institution when the relevant investment units reached maturity.
-As of the date of this annual report, we have not received the payment from such financial institution, for which we recognized the related loss in the consolidated statements of comprehensive income, and we cannot guarantee that we can ultimately successfully collect the related amount.
+For example, the investment of one of our subsidiaries in a financial product experienced deferral of payment by the financial institution when the relevant investment units reached maturity.
+As of the date of this annual report, we have not received all the payment from such financial institution, for which we recognized the related loss in the consolidated statements of comprehensive income.
+Although we have initiated legal proceedings to recover such payment, uncertainties to the outcome of such legal proceedings exist.
+Even if we receive a favorable judgment in such legal proceedings, there is no guarantee for us to collect the outstanding payments promptly and/or in full.
 Neither can we assure you that we will receive investment income or will not incur financial losses from our other investments.
 In addition, changes of inputs such as annual interest rate will change the fair value of certain of our short-term investments.
 In the event that we incur financial losses from these short-term investments, our business, financial condition and results of operations may be adversely affected.